 Here are the answers to common technical support questions about Smoke Gateway.

-Where can I find instructions for setting up and using my Smoke Gateway with the ThermoWorks BBQ app?
+Where can I find instructions for setting up and using my Smoke Gateway with the ThermoWorks app?

 How do I update my Smoke Gateway’s firmware?

 Note: The easiest way to update Smoke Gateway’s firmware is through the ThermoWorks app.

 To determine if your Smoke Gateway needs to be updated, turn the device on.

 - If the light flashes blue every 3-4 seconds, the firmware does not need to be updated.